RafaelTeran/bachelor-thesis-haskell/README.md

 ### `TfG_Análisis_de_datos_y_aprendizaje_automático_en_Haskell.pdf`

-The complete thesis document in Spanish, detailing the methodology, implementation, and results.
+The complete project document in Spanish, detailing the methodology, implementation, and results.
 This includes:

 - A comprehensive mathematical introduction covering both algebraical and statistical concepts used.
 These can be found in sections **"2.
 Clasificador Naive Bayes"** and **"3.
 Análisis de Componentes Principales"**, specifically subsections **2.1, 2.2, 3.1, 3.2, and 3.3**.
 - Detailed theoretical explanations of the Naive Bayes Classifier and PCA Recommender System.
 These correspond again to sections **2. and 3.**, now subsections **2.3, 3.4, and 3.5**.